jkpl/mysimplehomepage/README.md

 Each Markdown file should be in this kind of format:

-    "id": "index",
+    id: index
-    "title": "Home",
+    title: Home
-    "template": "default",
+    template: default
-    "mydata": "Some data I'd like to use in this specific page."
+    mydata: Some data I'd like to use in this specific page.
+This one reaches to multiple lines.

     ---
     # Here is the actual Markdown portion